Meet French

 Throughout his career, French Hill has been active in civic affairs.
 He is a past president of the Rotary Club of Little Rock and served as the 2013 chairman of the Little Rock Regional Chamber of Commerce.
 He also served on the board of Arkansas Children’s Hospital for 15 years and devoted service on the boards of the Arkansas Arts Center and Historic Arkansas Museum.
 French has received numerous awards and recognition for his longtime support of the Boy Scouts of America as well as arts and humanities, tourism, and historic preservation in Arkansas.
 In 2019, he was awarded the nation’s distinguished Eagle Scout recognition by the National Council of the Boy Scouts of America.

 French Hill is a magna cum laude graduate in economics from Vanderbilt University.
 He and his wife Martha have a daughter, Liza, and a son, Payne.
-The Hill family resides in Little Rock.
+The Hill’s reside in French’s hometown of Little Rock.